 Why Narbonne will confuse you

-Narbonne is a city of layers that go back (at least) to the Romans in 118 BCE, and you can never be sure what level you’re at.
+So let’s get to all the wonderful things to do in Narbonne.
+This is a city of layers that go back (at least) to the Romans in 118 BCE, and you can never be sure what level you’re at.
 You think you’re at street level then you look down and there’s a chunk of the Via Domitia, an excavated section of an ancient Roman road, at least six feet below.

-The Via Domitia
+Stand on the Via Domitia

 The Via Domitia was the first Roman road in France (except that France didn’t exist yet) and was built to connect Rome to Spain.